Treatment Of Temporomandibular Joint Disorders

 - Malocclusion, which is a shift in the jaw, which then changes the way that the upper and lower teeth align

-Treating Temporomandibular Joint Disorders.
+Treating Temporomandibular Joint Disorders

 Self-care treatments involve reducing jaw movements wherein you’d be advised to avoid chewing gum, and to eat only soft foods, also avoiding the clenching or tensing the jaw.
 Gentle mouth and jaw exercises are also recommended, such as slight stretching of the jaw and massage of the affected muscles around the jaw.
 These have also been found to help and also a combination of both rest and gentle exercise (physiotherapy) may be recommended.
 A healthcare professional can advise on the most appropriate exercises to follow, as well as other lifestyle changes that could ease TMJ disorder symptoms.

 In more extreme cases of TMJ disorder, surgery may be the most efficient treatment for pain and restricted movement such as when the TMJ disorder is caused by damage to the joint itself, and to the muscles surrounding the jaw, or by another different condition.
 In a case where when the actual joint has something wrong with it, surgery is the only recommended option, and in very severe cases of TMJ disorders, where the movement of the jaw is extremely restricted, and symptoms are long-lasting, the joint may need to be replaced.
-However, this treatment option is rarely recommended.
+However, this treatment option is rarer to recommend.